 No. The MNCD prohibits anyone from communicating with the other person on your behalf.
 Accordingly, don’t ask a friend, colleague, family member, or anyone else to communicate with the other person.
 It’s also not a good idea to ask anyone to tag the other person on social media either.
 (And you shouldn’t tag the other person on social media.)

 MNCDs are not disciplinary or punitive.
-Federal law requires the UW provide MNCDs as an option if someone believes they’ve experienced sexual harassment, stalking, intimate partner violence, or sexual assault.
-When no investigation notification accompanies a MNCD, the UW is not pursuing any additional action.
+Federal law requires the UW to provide MNCDs as an option if someone believes they’ve experienced sexual harassment, stalking, intimate partner violence, or sexual assault.
+When no investigation notification accompanies an MNCD, the UW is not pursuing any additional action.
 If an investigation starts at any point, you will receive a notification that includes information about why you’re being investigated.

 A MNCD is not intended to be punitive or disciplinary.
-You have the rights to continue receiving and participating in your education, to continue working and fulfilling your job responsibilities, and to engage in other UW activities.
+You have the right to continue receiving and participating in your education, to continue working and fulfilling your job responsibilities, and to engage in other UW activities.
 The only thing you cannot do is communicate with someone who doesn’t want you to communicate with them.
 If you’re a student, you may speak with the student conduct officer about your rights when you meet with them; if you’re an employee, you may ask your human resources consultant or department chair about your rights.

-Unless a MNCD explicitly states otherwise, it does not restrict either person from being in any specific location.
+Unless an MNCD explicitly states otherwise, it does not restrict either person from being in any specific location.
 In fact, for students, MNCDs are written to assume that, in some cases, both students may be in the same location such as a classroom, dining area, conference room, etc. at the same time.
 For employees, some MNCDs may limit access to certain locations because leadership has determined an additional restriction is necessary for the supportive measure to be effective in the workspace.

 However a specific MNCD is worded, you may want to avoid being close to one another to avoid any appearance of communication or to try to avoid the other person reporting a potential violation of the MNCD.
 You may also want to avoid being the only two people present in a small space, like an elevator or copy room.
 It may make sense if you see the other person to wait (for another elevator) or try to use a resource (come back to the copy room) later.

-If you’re in the same class as the other person, you may wish to disclose to the instructor that a MNCD is in place and that you’re prohibited from communicating with that person.
+If you’re in the same class as the other person, you may wish to disclose to the instructor that an MNCD is in place and that you’re prohibited from communicating with that person.
 This may mean that you don’t respond directly to that person in a class discussion or that you ask the instructor not to group you together.
 Your instructor is not allowed to hold this against you when grading you or assigning any participation points.
 If your instructor wishes to consult with the Office of the Title IX Coordinator, they may do so.
 If you feel your instructor is not respecting your prohibition on communicating with the other person, you may also contact the Office of the Title IX Coordinator and ask that we speak with the instructor.

 If you share a workspace with the other person, you should not have to communicate regularly with the other person.
 This is part of the assessment that is made when determining whether to issue a MNCD.
 Any specific job-related need to communicate should be discussed with your supervisor in advance and both parties should be informed if an exception to the directive has been allowed.

 Because the MNCD prohibits communication and does not place restrictions on where either person may be, you may run into one another on-campus, in the work environment, or off-campus/outside of UW.
 If this occurs, don’t communicate with the other person and, to the extent possible, avoid sitting or being near them.
 You’re both allowed to be getting coffee at the same place or be in the library at the same time.
 If an investigation occurs and if someone is found responsible for violating UW policy, then there may be affirmative obligations for a person to move or leave.
-For a MNCD that’s issued as a supportive measure, there is not a requirement that either person leave a space.
+For an MNCD that’s issued as a supportive measure, there is no requirement that either person leave a space.

 If you’re a student, you may need to tell instructors about the MNCD to ensure you’re not expected to communicate with the other person in class or for a group assignment.
 If you’re an employee, your supervisor will likely be informed about the MNCD.
 The University cannot prohibit you from telling anyone about the MNCD.
 If you speak about the MNCD with anyone, whatever you say should be truthful.
 If you are not truthful and say things that harm the other person (including their reputation), that person may have the right to bring a lawsuit against you.

 You are allowed to share truthful information about the underlying incident and/or how or why you know the other person.
-It is recommended that if you share information about the MNCD, you share that within your support network (i.e. with your friends, family, instructors, supervisors) and not purposely with people you don’t know well but know the other person.
+It is recommended that if you share information about the MNCD, you share that within your support network (i.e. with your friends, family, instructors, and supervisors) and not purposely with people you don’t know well but know the other person.
 If you share information, you may want to be clear about what is your opinion or your perspective.
 If you say anything that is not truthful and it causes harm to the other person–including harm to their reputation– the other person may have the right to bring a lawsuit against you.

 If you are a student and believe the MNCD was violated, you should contact the student conduct office on your campus.
 You may reach out to the person in the conduct office who met with you about the MNCD.
 If you’re an employee, you may contact your supervisor or your human resources consultant to report that you believe the MNCD was violated.
 If you believe the MNCD was violated and report it either to a student conduct office or your supervisor/HR consultant, know that the University may need to respond to or investigate the reported violation depending on its severity, even if you do not want an investigation to occur.